Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Snort/snortinfo.md

       - Snort will stop after reading the specified number of packets.

 ## Running Snort in IDS/IPS mode parameter/commands:
+  - IDS/IPS mode helps you manage the traffic according to user-defined rules.
+    - SNORT will create an "alert" file if the traffic flow triggers an alert.

 -c
     - Defining the configuration file.